drdnar/open-adventure-ce/README.txt

     The input parser was the first attempt ever at natural-language parsing in a game and has some known deficiencies.
 Thus you get anomalies like "eat building" interpreted as a command to move to the building.
 These should not be reported as bugs; instead, consider them historical curiosities.

+    NOTA BENE: YOU CANNOT quit the main game just pressing MODE, DEL, or CLEAR.
+You MUST type "quit" or "save" to exit.
+(Alternatively, press ON, then CLEAR).

 ------- Installation -----------------------------------------------------------